sparkfun/SparkFun_GNSSDO/docs/software_overview.md

 <figcaption markdown>The ESP32 firmware configuration menu.</figcaption>
 </figure>

-- **1) RX Clock Bias Lock Limit**
-	- This allows the clock bias limit to be set.
-The units are milliseconds.
-	- The **LOCK** LED will illuminate when the bias is below this limit.
-	- PPS output will begin when the bias has been below this limit for **RX Clock Bias Limit Count** seconds.
-- **2) RX Clock Bias Initial Limit**
+- **1)  Minimum TCXO Warm Up (s)**
+	- This defines the minimum oscillator warmp-up in state STATE_TCXO_WARMUP
+	- Default: 120s
+	- **GNSSDO+ only**
+- **2)  Required TCXO Temperature Stability (ADU)**
-	- This allows the initial clock bias limit to be set.
-The units are milliseconds.
+	- This defines the required temperature stability to exit STATE_TCXO_WARMUP
+	- Default: 0.01 ADU
+	- **GNSSDO+ only**
+- **10) PI P term for initial frequency steering**
+	- This defines the PI control loop Proportional term used during initial frequency locking
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+)
+- **11) PI I term for initial frequency steering**
+	- This defines the PI control loop Integral term used during initial frequency locking
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+)
+- **12) Required bias stability for frequency lock**
-	- The firmware will soft-reset the GNSS if the clock bias is above this limit for **RX Clock Bias Limit Count** seconds.
+	- The firmware will stay in state STATE_GNSS_FINETIME until the _change_ in **Bias** reaches this
+	- Default: 1.0e-10
+- **13) PI P term for fast ramping**
-	- This allows the firmware to restart the GNSS and re-sync the TCXO if the initial bias is excessive.
+	- This defines the PI control loop Proportional term used during fast ramping (state STATE_GNSS_FREQUENCY_LOCK) to remove the large initial bias
-- **3) RX Clock Bias Limit Count**
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+)
+- **14) PI I term for fast ramping**
-	- This defines how many consecutive 1Hz samples are needed to trigger the two clock bias limits.
+	- This defines the PI control loop Integral term used during fast ramping (state STATE_GNSS_FREQUENCY_LOCK) to remove the large initial bias
-- **4) Pk (PI P term)**
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+)
+- **15) TCXO steering ramp rate limit (s/s)**
+	- This setting limits the maximum rate (change) in the setpoint during fast ramping
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+) but is typically 250ns/s
+- **16) TCXO steering ramp step size (s)**
+	- This setting sets the rate of change of the setpoint during fast ramping
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+) but is typically 0.5ns
+- **17) TCXO steering ramp asymmetry**
+	- If needed, this setting can be used to adjust the step size used during the 'down' ramp compared to the 'up'
+	- The default value is 1.0 = no asymmetry
+	- A value of 0.5 makes the 'down' ramp steps half the size of the 'up' ramp
+	- If 16) is set to 1.0ns, and 17) is set to 0.5, the 'down' ramp steps will be 0.5ns.
+The 'down' ramp will take twice as long as the 'up'
+	- If 16) is set to 1.0ns, and 17) is set to 2.0, the 'down' ramp steps will be 2.0ns.
+The 'down' ramp will take half the time of the 'up'
+- **18) TCXO steering ramp minimum repeats**
+	- This sets the minimum number of times state STATE_GNSS_FREQUENCY_LOCK is repeated
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+)
+- **19) Required bias for phase lock (s)**
+	- The firmware will stay in state STATE_GNSS_FREQUENCY_LOCK if the **Bias** exceeds this after fast ramping
+	- Default: 100ns
+- **20) PI P term for final TCXO disciplining**
-	- This defines the Proportional term for the TCXO frequency PI control loop.
-Default is 0.63
+	- This defines the Proportional term for the TCXO frequency PI control loop
-	- This value was determined using approximate Ziegler-Nichols tuning of the SiT5358 loop.
-- **5) Ik (PI I term)**
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+)
+- **21) PI I term for final TCXO disciplining**
-	- This defines the Integral term for the TCXO frequency PI control loop.
-Default is 0.151
+	- This defines the Integral term for the TCXO frequency PI control loop
-	- This value was determined using approximate Ziegler-Nichols tuning of the SiT5358 loop.
+	- The default value depends on the oscillator (GNSSDO vs. GNSSDO+)
-- **6) Prefer non-composite GPS bias**
+- **30) Prefer non-composite GPS bias - if available**
 	- With a subscription to Fugro AtomiChron, this option allows the individual GPS clock bias to be preferred over the composite Fugro bias.
 	- You can enable a preference for either GPS or Galileo.
 Enabling GPS will disable Galileo.
-- **7) Prefer non-composite Galileo bias**
+- **31) Prefer non-composite Galileo bias - if available**
 	- With a subscription to Fugro AtomiChron, this option allows the individual Galileo clock bias to be preferred over the composite Fugro bias.
 	- You can enable a preference for either GPS or Galileo.
 Enabling Galileo will disable GPS.
-- **8) Pulse-Per-Second Interval**
+- **40) Pulse-Per-Second Interval**
 	- This defines the interval of the PPS signal.
 The intervals are defined by the mosiac-T firmware.
-Use "8" and "Enter" to scroll through the intervals:
+Use "40" and "Enter" to scroll through the intervals:
 		- "off"
 		- "msec10"
 		- "msec20"